Faculty of Arts

 This unit has a strict quota of 10 students for safety reasons associated with supervising students whilst undertaking fieldwork.
 Selection of students will be based on academic merit, with preference given to students who have already completed units in archaelogy and Indigenous studies at Monash.Students should lodge an enrolment amendment form at the Faculty of Arts Student Service counter on the Clayton campus by 5pm 1 December.
 Enrolment decisions will be notified and processed on 10 December.

-The subject provides students with a through grounding in archaeological field and laboratory techniques.
-Field techniques include critical analysis of different approaches by archaeologists to find, record and excavate sites.
-Practical experience and tuition in each of these three areas will be gained through 15 days of fieldwork in Victoria.
-To understand how archaeologists interpret excavated materials, students will gain practical experience in the identification and analysis of bone, shell and stone artefacts through laboratory classes.
-On completion of the subject students will have firsthand appreciation of what it takes to excavate and analyse archaeological sites.
+The unit provides students with a thorough grounding in archaeological field techniques.
+Field techniques include pre-fieldwork preparations (visits to archives and museums) and critical analysis of different approaches by archaeologists to find, record and excavate sites.
+Practical experience and tuition in each of these areas will be gained through 2 weeks of classes based at Clayton Campus plus 2 weeks of fieldwork in western Victoria.
+On completion of the subject students will have first-hand appreciation of what it takes to excavate archaeological sites at a professional standard.

 AIA2200, AIA3300, ATS2544